joshuachris2001/Ollama_qwen3.x_patch/README.md

 Why?
 Because it is difficult to add future models; so a complete restructuring is needed.
 The goal is to make a modular platform where I will not have spaghetti code in one file. 🍝

-Most of the work is done and 100% supports Gemma4 multimodal gguf models. better yet, this project perhaps get a complete rebrand in the progress.
+Most of the work is done and 100% supports Gemma4 multimodal gguf models. better yet, this project perhaps get a complete rebrand in the progress. 繋

 # Qwen3.x GGUF vision patcher